ITT23/assignment-08-replication-top_idee/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/Ki47e6IN)

 1. Plug in your MIDI-piano
-2. Plug in the foot pedal (it's the space bar)
+2. Plug in the foot pedal (it's the space bar) - you need an extra USB cable for this
 3. start `Midi-reader.py` and select the MIDI input of your choice
 4. have fun (you can start `word-game.py` if you want or just start playing / typing)
    1. You can select the level you want to play with the `ARROW`-keys